Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-tools/aem-chrome-plugin/log-tracer.md

 10. Pro tip: Use the inline "Mini-options" to quickly tune what data you're collecting based on what you're working on.
   * ![AEM Chrome Plug-in Mini-Options](/acs-aem-tools/images/aem-chrome-plugin/mini-options.png)

-## How AEM Chrome Plug-in Works
+## How AEM Chrome Plug-in - Log Tracer Works

 AEM Chrome Plug-in works in conjunction with [Apache Sling Log Tracer](https://sling.apache.org/documentation/bundles/log-tracers.html) to collect and expose server-side data to the browser.

-1. AEM Chrome Plug-in intercepts requests made from Chrome browser to to AEM 6.1
+1. AEM Chrome Plug-in intercepts requests made from Chrome browser to to AEM 6.1+
 2. AEM Chrome Plug-in injects Sling Log Tracer headers defining what data Sling Log Tracer should collect for that request on the AEM server.
 3. When the HTTP Request returns, a Sling Log Tracer UUID is provided in the HTTP Response.
 AEM Chrome Plug-in uses this UUID in a background HTTP Request to AEM to retrieve the log data collected by Sling Log Tracer.
 4. AEM Chrome Plug-in parses and injects the log data into the AEM Chrome Plug-in Dev Panel.